The Power of Equations and Custom Metrics

 When Do You Use Custom Metrics?

-The metric “Return vs. Drawdown” provides a sense of the risk/reward characteristics of an investment based on the trailing twelve-month return and the maximum drawdown over 5-years.
+We are going to create a new custom metric called “Return vs. Drawdown”.
+The new metric provides a sense of the risk/reward characteristics of an investment based on the trailing twelve-month return and the maximum drawdown over 5-years.

 Return vs Drawdown